reicalasso/dynamic_neural_core_bwr/docs/ROADMAP.md

 - Write unit tests for core components
 - Conduct initial performance benchmarks

-**Note:** Components like NSM Block, StateBank, and tokenizer should be developed as independent modules with their own unit tests and benchmarks.
+**Note:** Components like DNC Block, StateBank, and tokenizer should be developed as independent modules with their own unit tests and benchmarks.
 This modular approach will facilitate easier integration with hierarchical memory (Phase 3) and async memory manager (Phase 4).

 ## Phase 3: Advanced Memory Management